carlegbert/emitter/README.md

 ### `remove(eventName: String|number, fn: function)`

 Will unregister `fn` for event `eventName`, where `fn` is a reference to a function registered at `eventName`.
 Once unregistered, a handler will no longer be emitted.
 If there are no events at `eventName`, or if `fn` is not a handler for `eventName`, nothing will happen.
-If the same listener is registered for an event, only the first instance will be removed.
+If the same listener is registered for an event multiple times, only the first instance will be removed.

 ### `removeAll(eventName: String|number)`